Relation

 Relation and its types

-A relation between two sets A and B is a subset of their Cartesian product A × B, where each element of the relation associates an element from set A with an element from set B.
+A relation between sets A and B consists of ordered pairs taken from the Cartesian product A × B, where each pair connects one element from A to one from B.

 Types of Relations: